Teyras/MT/text/chapters/130_evaluation.md

 cpu and wall clock times as measured by isolate and by the program itself.
-It is safe to assume that there will be some discrepancies between the results from isolate and from the program -- isolate also takes into account the time it takes to load the binary and start the process while the instrumented measurements start when everything is ready.
+It is safe to assume that there will be some discrepancies between the results from isolate and from the program -- isolate also takes into account the time it takes to load the binary and start the process, as opposed to the instrumented measurements start when everything is ready.
 However, this does not concern us too much as long as the error is stable -- in ReCodEx, we only observe the values reported by isolate.

-To examine the stability of the deviations, we calculated the standard deviation of the difference between the results from isolate and those from the program in every iteration of the measurement for every workload and setup.
-We then normalized this number by dividing it with the mean of the runtime to obtain a relative error measure.
+To examine this, we took the results from the `parallel-homogenous` setup and made a correlation plot of times reported by the program itself and by isolate for each workload and both CPU and wall-clock time measurements.
+Because the number of observations is rather large, we selected a random sample using the inverse of the number of parallel workers as a weight for each observation.
+This way, we compensate the fact that setups with multiple parallel workers yield more observations in total.

-The error is rather small and stable for the CPU times (generally in the order of milliseconds, the relative error does not exceed 0.2%) -- see Table
-\ref{iso-cpu-err}.
-This result is not surprising -- starting a process is generally not a particularly CPU-intensive task.
-Measurements of the quicksort workload in Python are an exception -- sometimes, the difference in CPU time measurements is as high as 200 milliseconds.
-We can attribute this difference to the work required before even starting a Python script.
-Thankfully, even this difference seems to remain fairly stable in the setups where it manifests.
+As seen in Figure \ref{iso-cpu-err-correlation}, the error is rather small and stable for the CPU times.
+This result is not surprising -- starting a process is generally not a CPU-intensive task.
+Measurements of the quicksort workload in Java are an exception -- the times measured by isolate were twice as long in almost every iteration.
+Also, the results seem less stable when the execution time is longer.
+We can attribute this difference to the work required to launch the JVM.
+Still, the measurements for all the other workloads seem fairly reliable.

-All in all, we can see that the CPU time measured by isolate is fairly reliable.
+On the other hand, we found that the wall-clock time error tends to vary a lot (Figure \ref{iso-wall-err-correlation}).
+To find out if there is a correlation between the workload, isolation technology or setup size and the error rate, we calculated the meand and standard deviation of the difference between the times measured by the program and by isolate for each iteration and grouped them by workload, isolation and setup type and size.
+We also normalized the standard deviation by dividing it with the mean of the runtime to obtain a relative error measure.
+The results can be seen in Attachment \ref{attachment-errors}.

-On the other hand, we found that the wall-clock time error tends to vary a lot (see Table \ref{iso-wall-err}).
-This is most prominent when a high number of parallel workers is involved (20-40) -- the relative error goes as high as 150%.
+We found that the instability in wall-clock time measurements is most prominent when a high number of parallel workers is involved (20-40) -- the relative error goes as high as 196%.
 Smaller values of the relative error (over 5%) start to manifest with as little as six parallel workers.
 This means that there is a large offset between the wall-clock time measured by isolate and the value measured by the programs themselves.
 Also, this offset tends to vary a lot in many cases.

 We found no obvious link between the value of the relative wall-clock time error and the isolation technology in use -- both docker+isolate and isolate on its